 Here are the three best ways to short the market...

 In its simplest form, shorting means borrowing shares from your broker, selling them immediately, and then buying them back (closing) at a cheaper price.
 You keep the difference.

 This process is fairly simple:

-- You buy back the shares at a later date when prices have dropped.
+5. You buy back the shares at a later date, when prices have dropped.

 In most cases, how long you stay in a short position is up to you.
-Traders may enter and exit a short sale on the same day.
-Or they may remain in the position for several days or weeks, depending on the strategy and how the security is performing.
+Traders may enter and exit a short sale on the same day, or they might remain in the position for several days or weeks, depending on the strategy and how the security is performing.

 The key is obvious: MAKE SURE YOU HAVE ENOUGH MONEY TO BUY THE SHARES BACK.

 Have a stop-loss number in mind, based on how much you invest.
 If you bet $1,000 against the market or a stock, have $2,000 ready in case it goes up.
 If the investment looks like it's going to double, cover it and take your loss.
 Also, bear in mind that you're responsible for paying any dividends accrued during the period in which you hold the short position.